Resilient control systems: Examples of resilient control system developments

-Resilient Control System Solutions and the Need for Interdisciplinary Education
+Resilient control system solutions and the need for interdisciplinary education

 In our world of advancing automation, our dependence upon these advancing technologies will require educated skill sets from multiple disciplines.
 The challenges may appear simply rooted in better design of control systems for greater safety and efficiency.
 However, the evolution of the technologies in the current design of automation has created a complex environment in which a cyber-attack, human error (whether in design or operation), or a damaging storm can wreak havoc on the basic infrastructure.
 The next generation of systems will need to consider the broader picture to ensure a path forward where failures do not lead to ever greater catastrophic events.
 One critical resource are students who are expected to develop the skills necessary to advance these designs, and require both a perspective on the challenges and the contributions of others to fulfill the need.
-Addressing this need, courses have been developed to provide the perspectives and relevant examples to overview the issues and provide opportunity to create resilient solutions at such universities as George Mason University and Northeastern.
-The tie to critical infrastructure operations is an important aspect of these courses.
+Addressing this need, a semester course in resilient control systems was established over a decade ago at Idaho and other universities as a catalogue or special topics focus for undergraduate and graduate students.
+The lessons in this course were codified in a text that provides the basis for the interdisciplinary studies.
+In addition, other courses have been developed to provide the perspectives and relevant examples to overview the critical infrastructure issues and provide opportunity to create resilient solutions at such universities as George Mason University and Northeastern.

 Through the development of technologies designed to set the stage for next generation automation, it has become evident that effective teams are comprised several disciplines.
-However, developing a level of effectiveness can be time consuming, and when done in a professional environment can expend a lot of energy and time that provides little obvious benefit to the desired outcome.
-It is clear that the earlier these STEM disciplines can be successfully integrated, the more effective they are at recognizing each other’s contributions and working together to achieve a common set of goals in the professional world.
+However, developing a level of effectiveness can be time-consuming, and when done in a professional environment can expend a lot of energy and time that provides little obvious benefit to the desired outcome.
+It is clear that the earlier these STEM disciplines can be successfully integrated, the more effective they are at recognizing each other's contributions and working together to achieve a common set of goals in the professional world.
 Team competition at venues such as Resilience Week will be a natural outcome of developing such an environment, allowing interdisciplinary participation and providing an exciting challenge to motivate students to pursue a STEM education.